cfarkas/annotate_my_genomes/README.md

 1) StringTie assembled transcripts (in GTF format)

 2) USCS/NCBI reference genome annotations (in GTF format) and genome assembly (non-masked, fasta format from UCSC).
-All these requirements can be downloaded once by using the genome-download program provided in this repository plus genome prefix as follows:
+All these requirements can be downloaded once by using the genome-download program provided in this repository and inputtimg genome prefix as follows:
 ```
 ./genome-download [genome]  # mm10 for mouse, hg38 for human, galGal6 for chicken, etc.
 ```